 V.L.
-Cox is a professional artist of 25 years whose recent work has been highly active in projects that involve human rights issues and equality.
+Cox is a professional artist of 25 years whose work is rooted in projects that involve human rights issues and equality.
+Her art installation “Break Glass–A conversation to end hate”, was exhibited at the Longwood Center for Visual Arts and opens this year at the Delta Cultural Center in Helena, Arkansas.
 She has created large backdrops for organizations including the Dallas Opera, the Dallas Ballet, Los Colinas Film Studios, and the National Civil Rights Museum Humanities Awards in Memphis, Tennessee.
-Her work can be found in private and public collections across the United States.
+Her work reflects her own personal experiences growing up in Arkansas.

 Aubrey Sarvis, attorney, former Staff Director and Chief Counsel of the Senate Commerce Committee; Executive Vice President, Public Policy, Verizon Communications; and Executive Director of the Servicemembers Legal Defense Network (SLDN).

-Joe Stewart was Secretary of the Senate from 1987 to 1994, serving as the Chief Administrative and Financial Officer of the Senate.
-A close friend and colleague of Senator Byrd, Stewart worked closely with the Senator on his award-winning four volume history of the Senate: The Senate: 1789-1989: Addresses on the History of the Senate.
+Joe Stewart is chairman of the Congressional Education Foundation.
+Stewart was Secretary of the Senate from 1987 to 1994, serving as the Chief Administrative and Financial Officer of the Senate.
+A friend, staffer and devoted colleague of Senator Robert C. Byrd, Stewart worked closely with the Senator on his award-winning four volume history of the Senate: The Senate: 1789-1989: Addresses on the History of the Senate.